earlgreyhot1701D/12-angry-rows/sample_data/README.md

 ## 🔐 Redaction Notes

-- **Case numbers** have been anonymized and replaced with placeholder values such as `[REDACTED]`.
+- **Case numbers** have been anonymized and replaced with placeholder values such as `CASE00001`, `CASE00002`, etc.
 - **Location information and Source File** have been anonymized and replaced with placeholder values such as `X`
-- **Only 20 rows** are included here to demonstrate structure and format without exposing sensitive data.
+- **Only 100 rows** are included here to demonstrate structure and format without exposing sensitive data.
-- The original data contains actual Superior Court case numbers and was not uploaded due to confidentiality.
+- The original data contains actual Santa Barbara Superior Court case numbers and was not uploaded due to confidentiality.

 ## 📄 File Contents